 This way everyone gets to complete the discussion, but no-one's waiting for ages.
 It's also important to emphasise that there's no wrong answers when being creative.

-If you've enjoyed these writing exercises, then please share them by clicking the buttons on the left, or link to them from your blog.
+If you've enjoyed these creative writing exercises, please share them on social media, or link to them from your blog.